-A total of 244 complaints and enquiries were received during the period and numerous 'Requirement to Remove Notices' were placed on the offending vehicles.
-28 vehicles remained following the 24 hour notice period and were towed to the Abandoned Vehicle Compound as operated by the City's contractor.
+244 complaints and enquiries were received by the City during the six months period and 24 hour 'Requirement to Remove' notices were placed on the offending vehicles.
+28 vehicles remained following the 24 hour notice and were towed to the Abandoned Vehicle Compound operated by Manheim-Fowles located at the Perth International Airport.
+Unclaimed vehicles have been sold by auction in accordance with the Council Policy and the Local Government Act 1995 as amended.